I’ve been so lazy recently.

 But this week I have cause to celebrate, so I’m going to be self-indulgent.

-You see, when I joined the SfEP one of my main aims was to become an Advanced Professional Member.
+You see, when I joined the SfEP (now the CIEP) one of my main aims was to become an Advanced Professional Member.

 I love the community feeling and the availability of professional development that you get with the society, but I like to have goals.
 APM was my goal.